CyberSource/cybersource-rest-client-python/README.md

 ## Installation

-* Install the Cybersource Python client using the below command
+* Install the CyberSource Python client using the below command

     ```bash
     pip install cybersource-rest-client-python